A simple guide to Spanish Tax Form 210 (“Modelo 210”)

 The deadline depends on the type of income you must declare.

 - The tax deadline for declaring imputed income from non-rented properties is 31st December each year with respect to the previous calendar year.
-Tax deadline for online submission is 23rd December each year.
+The tax deadline for online submission is 23rd December each year.

 - Rental income must be declared within the first twenty calendar days of the months of April, July, October, and January, in relation to the income accrued within the immediately preceding quarter.
-Tax deadline for Online submission is on 15th of April, July, October, and January.
+The tax deadline for Online submission is the 15th of April, July, October, and January.

 - Capital gains and losses from a property sale must be declared within four months after the sale date.